adalei1801/blog/_posts/2025-01-31-x-men-and-the-world.md

-# Tolerance is Extinction X-Men ‘97 & The Great Replacement Theory
+# Tolerance is Extinction: X-Men ‘97 & The Great Replacement Theory

-<p style="font-weight: bold" >Spoilers for “X Men ‘97” & "X-Men: Days of Future Past"</p>
+<p style="font-weight: bold" >Spoilers for “X-Men ‘97” & "X-Men: Days of Future Past"</p>

 The revival of the “X-Men: The Animated Series” (1992-1997) “X-Men ‘97” that aired on Disney+ in 2024 covered several topics and themes that the X-Men have always wrestled with.
 From identity to racial oppression to self advocacy the X-Men have always served as a way to mirror existing racial politics in order to advocate for the oppressed.